wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 customAttributes.put("isPrimaryActivation", true);
 customAttributes.put("otherActivationIds", otherIds);

-// Extra flags, that will be associated with the activation record on PowerAuth Server.
+// Extra flags that will be associated with the activation record on PowerAuth Server.
 String extraFlags = "EXTRA_FLAGS"

 // Now create the activation object with all that extra data